bor0/gidti/manuscript/appendices.md

 ### Environments

 Our simple language supports evaluation and type checking but does not allow for defining constants.
-To do that, we will need some kind of an environment which will hold information about constants.
+To do that, we will need some kind of an environment that will hold information about constants.

 ```haskell
 type TyEnv = [(String, Type)] -- Type env